By: C. W. Stratton

 Do we look at issues or situations in our lives and continue to say “I’m powerless over that” or do we say “I need to put forth effort” in resolving that?

 We become to sole decider of how this plays out.
 In looking at the commitment made to this wonderful process, many of us are fully aware of the crutches we use to avoid addressing struggles head on.
-A truth most be acknowledge regarding how we handle and manage difficult situation that arise in our lives.
+A truth must be acknowledge about how we handle and manage difficult situation that arise in our lives.
 We know when we’re not putting forth effort; so be honest with ourselves.
-Understanding the actual definition of recovery will better assist us in this process.
-Any shortcomings that we may display isn’t an exact indication that we will return to active addiction, it’s an indication we have more work to do.
+Understanding the real definition of recovery will better help us in this process.
+Any shortcomings that we may display isn’t an exact sign that we will return to active addiction, it’s an indication we have more work to do.

 When we resort to using “powerlessness in situations that don’t necessarily warrant it, we convey to others that everything is alright and we have no problem with the current situation.
 Settling in this manner shouldn’t be an option.
 The goals in the process are to overcome, achieve, conquer, grow and obtain freedom.
 Moving from a state of “effortless” into “effort” can be a transforming experience.
 The fear of taking action will be non-existent at some point.
 We must remain diligent and true to our pursuits in recovery.
 Recovery literature discusses the promise of freedom.
 This cannot be obtained or accomplished by maintaining that alter-reality we had formed for ourselves.
 We can no longer use certain terms and phrases as crutches to not take action in our lives.